Biographical Information

 His business activites included being owner of Howard's Jewelers, and tenures as president of Central Printers and Publishing Company, and of Howard Foundations, Inc. He also served on the Board of Freed-Hardeman College.

 Brother Howard was best known for his pioneer religious broadcasting.
-He began preaching on the radio at Hot Springs, Arkansas in 1934.
-He became known for his question to emphasize a Scripture or an important point, "Are you listening?"
+He began preaching on the radio over station KTHS at Hot Springs, Arkansas in December of 1934.
+He became known for his question to emphasize a Scripture or an important point, “Are you listening?”
 His voice was instantly recognized by thousands who were listening as he forcefully and clearly preached the gospel of Christ.

 In 1966 he began the annual 'Gospel Hour Sing Song Till Midnight' which continued under his direction for some 20 years.
 First it was hosted by the Walnut Street congregation in Texarkana, Texas, but later it was held at various locations.